Red and yellow abstract pattern of a sun and rays repeating horizontally.

 Repository officials may digitally reproduce fossil specimens in their collections using nondestructive methods in-house.
 All reproductions must credit the state archaeologist of Colorado as follows: "Courtesy of History Colorado, Office of the State Archaeologist".

-Commercial use of digital reproductions, and physical reproductions created from digital capture methods, must be solely for the benefit of the state collection and requires the written consent of History Colorado.
+Commercial use of digital reproductions, and physical reproductions created from digital capture methods, must be solely for the benefit of the state collection and require the written consent of History Colorado.

 Research